e1ektr0/RAIT/README.md

 - **Ease of Use**: Simple and intuitive API for making HTTP requests.
 - **Enhanced Navigation**: Since method calls are strongly typed, your IDE can assist in navigating directly to the action from the test.
 This makes it easy to move between your tests and the corresponding actions.
 - **Test Coverage Visibility**: Your IDE will indicate that an action is covered by a test because the action will not be marked as unused.
 This helps you quickly understand which actions are tested and which are not.
-- **Experimental Feature**: Example Value Generation: Automatically generate example values for Swagger documentation based on your test code.
+- **Experimental Feature**: Test to Examples Documentation: Automatically generate example values for Swagger documentation based on your test code.
 This feature extracts XML documentation and adds example values for models used in your tests.

 ## Getting Started:
 ### Installation